Zou Yuan

-Zou Yuan is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Forest Emerging Dragon", he ranks 90th among the 108 Stars of Destiny and 54th among the 72 Earthly Fiends.
+Zou Yuan is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Forest Emerging Dragon", he ranks 90th among the 108 Heroes and 54th among the 72 Earthly Fiends.

 Background

-Zou Yuan, a native of Laizhou, is skilled in martial arts.
-Upright and principled, he is intolerant of people he is contemptuous of.
-Before becoming an outlaw, he used to be a vagrant who indulged in gambling.

-Zou Yuan and his nephew Zou Run, who is about his age, lead a group of outlaws at Mount Dengyun (登雲山) near Laizhou.
-They practise the principle of robbing the rich to help the poor.
-The Zous are close friends of Sun Xin and Yang Lin, Deng Fei and Shi Yong of Liangshan Marsh.
+Originally from Laizhou, Zou Yuan is a vagrant and gambler who is rough in his ways but known for being upright and principled.
+Nicknamed "Forest Emerging Dragon", he is known for his fighting skills, specialising in the use of the staff.
+Zou Yuan and his nephew Zou Run, who is around the same age as him, lead a small band of 80 to 90 outlaws at Cloud Ascending Hill (登雲山) near Laizhou, where they rob the rich to help the poor.
+The Zous are also close acquaintances of Sun Xin, Yang Lin, Deng Fei and Shi Yong, all of whom eventually join the outlaw band at Liangshan Marsh.